 Mock Inquest film and webpage for clinical witnesses

-We are also about to run our inquest training course as a series of lunchtime learning modules - you can register here, please do feel free to share this information with any health and social care professionals you think would like to attend the training.
+We are also about to run our inquest training course as a series of lunchtime learning modules.
+Please do feel free to share this information with any health and social care professionals you think would like to attend the training.

 Partner